Roxxers/supper/readme.md

-# Seating Plan Generator
+# Supper

 Script to generate a seating plan via calendar events in an organisation's Office365.

 ## What it does

-The script looks at the current week and generates a seating plan for that week.
+Supper looks at the current week and generates a seating plan for that week.
 By getting the calendar of a dedicated room or account, it can see who will be out of the office during the week.
 It then creates a CSV of who will be in the office on the 5 days of the week.

 > **Note:** Current week is defined during the normal workweeks.
 If the script is run on the weekend (Saturday and Sunday) the script will generate next weeks and label it as such.